The factorization theory of Thom spectra and twisted non-abelian Poincar\'e duality: Preliminaries

 An algebra $A$ over a little discs operad or an $E_{\infty}$ operad in topological spaces is called grouplike if $\pi_0(A)$ is a group (under the multiplication induced by $\mathcal{O}(2) \times A^2 \to A$).
 In particular, a connected algebra is grouplike.

-\begin{ex} 1. $BO$ is an algebra over $\mathcal{L}$, as are classifying spaces of other stabilized Lie groups. $\mathcal{L}$ is an $E_{\infty}$ operad, so a grouplike algebra over the linear isometries operad $\mathcal{L}$ is an infinite loop space by Theorem 14.4 of \cite{May72}.
+\begin{ex} \begin{itemize} \item The space $BO$ is an algebra over $\mathcal{L}$, as are classifying spaces of other stabilized Lie groups.
+The operad $\mathcal{L}$ is an $E_{\infty}$ operad, so a grouplike algebra over the linear isometries operad $\mathcal{L}$ is an infinite loop space by Theorem 14.4 of \cite{May72}.

-2. For any pointed space $X$, $\Omega^n X$ is a $\mathcal{D}_n$-algebra by plugging the compactly supported maps $\mathbb{R}^n \to X$ into the embeddings $\coprod_k \mathbb{R}^n \hookrightarrow \mathbb{R}^n$ (sending any point in $\mathbb{R}^n$ outside the image of these embeddings to the basepoint).
+\item For any pointed space $X$, $\Omega^n X$ is a $\mathcal{D}_n$-algebra by plugging the compactly supported maps $\mathbb{R}^n \to X$ into the embeddings $\coprod_k \mathbb{R}^n \hookrightarrow \mathbb{R}^n$ (sending any point in $\mathbb{R}^n$ outside the image of these embeddings to the basepoint).
 Conversely, May's recognition principle (\cite{May72}, Theorem 13.1) states that any grouplike $\mathcal{D}_n$-algebra is weakly equivalent as a $\mathcal{D}_n$-algebra to an $n$-fold loop space.

-3. For any pointed $G$-space $X$ and continuous homomorphism $G \to O(n)$, $\Omega^n X$ is a $\mathcal{D}_n^G$-algebra, as $\mathcal{D}_n^G$ is the semidirect product $\mathcal{D}_n \rtimes G$.
+\item For any pointed $G$-space $X$ and continuous homomorphism $G \to O(n)$, $\Omega^n X$ is a $\mathcal{D}_n^G$-algebra, as $\mathcal{D}_n^G$ is the semidirect product $\mathcal{D}_n \rtimes G$.
 Embeddings of discs act as above, and $G$ acts on $X$, and on the loop coordinate by rotation and reflection of loops (via $G \to O(n)$).
-Conversely, the equivariant recognition principle of Salvatore-Wahl states that any grouplike $\mathcal{D}_n^G$-algebra is weakly equivalent as a $\mathcal{D}_n^G$-algebra to an $n$-fold loop space on a pointed $G$-space, see Theorem 3.1 of \cite{SW}. \end{ex}
+Conversely, the equivariant recognition principle of Salvatore-Wahl states that any grouplike $\mathcal{D}_n^G$-algebra is weakly equivalent as a $\mathcal{D}_n^G$-algebra to an $n$-fold loop space on a pointed $G$-space, see Theorem 3.1 of \cite{SW}. \end{itemize} \end{ex}

 An operad in topological spaces defines a monad on topological spaces and on spectra.
-First, we recall the definition of a monad.